Katagami, Abstract Water Pattern

 Cite this object as

-Katagami, Water Pattern; Designed by Unknown ; Japan; cut mulberry paper treated with persimmon tannin and silk thread; 1976-103-111
+Katagami, Abstract Water Pattern; Designed by Unknown ; Japan; mulberry paper (kozo washi) treated with fermented persimmon tannin (kakishibu), and silk threads (itoire); 1976-103-111

 Master craftsmen from Japan demonstrate traditional techniques for hand-cutting paper stencils (katagami) and resist-dying silk (katazome).
 This video condenses a multi-hour process into under two...